ShanjieXu97/UFV-Stat488/README.md

 # STAT488
 The highest level Statistics course project from UFV.
-Regarding to the relations between cars and fuel consumptions.
+Regarding the relationship between cars and fuel consumption.